Executive Summary

 Safety and Human Oversight

-While the multi-agent system operates autonomously for common failure modes with well-established remediation procedures, the architecture includes configurable approval gates for high-impact actions.
+The multi-agent system operates autonomously for common failure modes that have well-established remediation procedures.
+For high-impact actions, the architecture includes configurable approval gates.
 Operators can configure the system to require human confirmation before executing actions that affect multiple base stations, modify network configurations, or trigger firmware changes across device groups.
 All automated actions are logged with full evidence chains, enabling post-incident review and continuous policy refinement.

 This graduated autonomy model recognizes that telecom operators maintain safety-critical responsibilities.
 Routine issue resolution (single-link restarts, individual device resets) proceeds automatically.
 Actions with a broader blast radius (multi-device firmware rollbacks, network-wide configuration changes) pause for operator approval through the dashboard interface.
 Operations teams can adjust these thresholds as they gain confidence in the system's recommendations over time.